 We envision accelerating adaptation by:

-• Establish a Building with Nature Asia platform to mobilise public and private actors and support implementation and up-scaling.
+- Establish a Building with Nature Asia platform to mobilise public and private actors and support implementation and up-scaling.
 As the engine room of the initiative this platform builds momentum for nature-based solutions by building capacity and awareness, facilitating knowledge development and fostering exchange of experience between countries.

 Progress thus far:

-- In July 2019 Wetlands International, EcoShape, Deltares, Asian Development Bank and the Global Center on Adaptation convened government representatives, experts, private sector and donors/investors from Indonesia, the Philippines, Malaysia, China, Japan, Thailand, Germany and the Netherlands around the challenge to accelerate adaptation through Building with Nature in Asia.
-Participants agreed that there is an urgent need to act, that often traditional infrastructure no longer suffices to tackle multi-dimension challenges and that Building with Solutions are the way forward.
+- In July 2019 Wetlands International, EcoShape, Deltares, Asian Development Bank and the Global Center on Adaptation convened government representatives, experts, private sector and donors/investors from Indonesia, the Philippines, Malaysia, China, Japan, Thailand, Germany and the Netherlands in a workshop around the challenge to accelerate adaptation through Building with Nature in Asia.

 - In September 2019, during the Climate Action Summit in New York, the Indonesian Ministry of Marine Affairs and Fisheries, Wetlands International, EcoShape and the Global Center on Adaptation announced their joint leadership and intention to collaborate with other Asian countries on ‘Building with Nature in Asia’.